wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 7. Sign in to the **Management Console**.

 8. Create a new user named `Larry`.
+Learn how to [Create a user](https://is.docs.wso2.com/en/latest/learn/adding-users-and-roles/#create-a-user)

-9. Go to the user's profile and update the telephone number.
+9. Go to `Larry`'s profile and update the telephone number.

 10. Create a service provider for the application.
     (You must have the app deployed in the tomcat server.)